 So, without further ado, here is everything you need to know about a tenant breaking a lease in North Carolina.

-Basic Tenant Rights and Responsibilities Provided by the Lease
+Basic Landlord & Tenant Rights and Responsibilities Provided by the Lease

 The lease agreement typically binds a landlord and a tenant for one year.
+It gives a landlord rights, as well as a tenant rights.
 During this period, as a landlord, you can't alter the terms of the lease.
 To make any changes to the lease, you must wait until the lease expires.
 The only exception to this is if the lease itself contains a clause permitting it.

 Also, you cannot evict the tenant out of your premises without having a legal cause.
 Examples of legal causes include nonpayment of rent, excessive property damage and illegal property use.
 And even then, you must follow the formal eviction process.